Custody Notification Service

 Aboriginal men, women and children in custody trust the ALS and share their medical or other concerns with the CNS lawyer, knowing the lawyer will advocate for their legal, health and family welfare.

 Today, the CNS operates in NSW and ACT taking on average 300 calls per week.

-Under NSW law, police must ring the Aboriginal Legal Service and tell us they’ve got an Aboriginal person in custody.
-Day or night, we’ve got a lawyer by the phone.
+Under NSW law, police must ring the Aboriginal Legal Service every time they have taken an Aboriginal person into custody.
+Day and night, 365 days per year, we have a lawyer by the phone.

-When the police ring us, we give the Aboriginal person legal advice.
+When the police ring, the CNS lawyer gives the Aboriginal person legal advice.
 For instance, don’t give a police interview because we don’t have all the police facts yet.
 (Those facts are generally made available on the first court date).
-The Aboriginal person follows the legal advice, which means they don’t give a false or unreliable interview, which means less vulnerable Aboriginal people are held in detention or imprisoned.
+The Aboriginal person may follow the legal advice, which means they are less likely to give a false or unreliable interview, which means less vulnerable Aboriginal people are held on remand, in detention or imprisoned.